mlynch/mlynch.github.com/_posts/2012-08-28-coffeescript.markdown

 In a decade of building software I have not used a language that is of such high quality yet so informal.
 It's a joy to use and I regret to say I doubted it for so long.

-I'm a believer now and I hope to encourage *ever* Javascript developer to spend some time with it.
+I'm a believer now and I hope to encourage *every* Javascript developer to spend some time with it.
 Use it on some new code.
 You'll absolutely love it if you give it time.